sirily11/msbd5017-docs/README.md

-# MSBD5017 Docs
+# ChainLab Docs

-This repository contains the documents for the course MSBD5017.
+This repository contains the documents for the course ChainLab.